New Patients 970.205.9614

 Dental Crown Greeley CO

-Dental crowns or “tooth caps” serve a variety of purposes and are one of the most common dental treatments performed in our Greeley dental office.
+Dental crowns or “tooth caps” serve various purposes and are among the most common dental treatments in our Greeley dental office.
 Dr. Thompson, your trusted dentist in Greeley, CO, can place all types of dental crowns depending on your oral health needs and cosmetic goals.
 We are your one-stop dental office for restorative dentistry services.

 Dental Crowns: How Do They Work?

-affordable dental crowns in Greeley ColoradoA dental crown covers all parts of the tooth and can be used to address both cosmetic and functional dental issues.
+affordable dental crowns in Greeley ColoradoA dental crown covers all parts of the tooth and can address both cosmetic and functional dental issues.
 Dr. Thompson may recommend a dental crown for a range of reasons:

 • Damaged teeth, including chipped or cracked teeth